dwalu254/SynthMind/README.md

 Multilingual support for over 29 languages, including Chinese, English, French, Spanish, Portuguese, German, Italian, Russian, Japanese, Korean, Vietnamese, Thai, Arabic, and more.

 # Table of Contents
-Prerequisites
-Setup
+* Setup
-Fine-Tuning
-Using the Fine-Tuned Model
-Uploading to Hugging Face Hub
+* Fine-Tuning and Uploading to Hugging Face Hub
+* Using the Fine-Tuned Model
-Troubleshooting
+* Troubleshooting

 # Setup
 Prerequisites